 As a family-oriented practice in South Bend, Indiana, you can bring your child to our pediatric dentists at Mahoney Family Dentistry.
 You can be certain that we will conscientiously look after our young patients and provide them with a pleasant experience.
 We know the importance of childhood dental visits, as they safeguard the oral health of children and can permanently shape their views on dental care.
 Therefore, we’ll do our best to ensure that your young ones’ trips to the dentist leave them with a positive impression that will carry with them as they grow.
 This is at the top of our priority list, as is providing high-quality dental care for your children.

 In conclusion, we’ve established a practice that looks after our patients, and that won’t be any different when dealing with your little ones!
 There’s also nothing we’d love more than to help them achieve optimum oral health.
 So, schedule an appointment today – we aim to be your child’s first, and even their lifelong, dentist in South Bend, Indiana!

 A Child’s First Visit

-Our dentists suggest a child’s first visit to the dentist within 6 months of their first tooth appearing.
-This helps the child become more comfortable with oral examinations and provides parents the opportunity to ask questions regarding how to care for their child’s teeth as they erupt from the gums.
+Our dentists suggest a child’s first visit to the dentist occurs within 6 months of their first tooth appearing because this helps the child become more comfortable with oral examinations.
+Additionally, this provides parents the opportunity to ask questions regarding how to care for their child’s teeth as they begin to grow in.

 What to Expect at Your Welcome Visit